-Revenue recognition: The federal appropriation is recognized to the extent that the Foundation secures at least an equal amount of non-federal matching funds or in-kind services provided for each expenditure.
-According to a legal opinion, appropriation funds are able to be used to pay expenses for establishing and organizing the Foundation and initiating its operations.
+Revenue recognition: The federal appropriation is recognized to the extent that the Foundation secures at least an equal amount of non-federal matching funds, provided to the Foundation or directly to the awardee, or in-kind services provided to match each expenditure.
+According to a legal opinion, appropriation funds are able to be used to pay expenses for establishing and organizing the Foundation and initiating its operations through July 2019.
+Under the 2018 Farm Bill the Foundation is permitted to recognize revenue to the extent that non-federal matching funds have been secured on an organization wide basis.
 The appropriation received in advance of achieving the criteria for revenue recognition is recorded as a conditional grant on the balance sheet.
 Unconditional promises to give in the form of matching funds on Foundation established research projects are recognized as matching award revenue as the promises are received.